daddel80/notepadpp-multireplace/README.md

 ## Key Features

 - **Batch Replacement Lists** – Run any number of search-and-replace pairs in a single pass, either in the current document or across all open documents.
+- **CSV Column Toolkit** – Search, replace, sort, or delete specific columns; numeric-aware sorting and header exclusion included.
+- **Reusable Replacement Lists** – Save, load, and drag-and-drop lists with all options intact—perfect for recurring workflows.
 - **Rule-Driven & Variable Replacements** – Lua-powered variables, conditions, and calculations enable dynamic, context-aware substitutions.
-- **CSV Column Toolkit** – Search, replace, sort, or delete specific columns; numeric-aware sorting and header exclusion included.
 - **External Lookup Tables** – Swap matches with values from external hash/lookup files—ideal for large or frequently updated mapping tables.
+- **Open Scripting API** – Add your own Lua functions to handle advanced formatting, data logging, and fully custom replacement logic.
 - **Precision Scopes & Selections** – Rectangle and multi-selection support, column scopes, and “replace at specific match” for pinpoint operations.
-- **Reusable Replacement Lists** – Save, load, and drag-and-drop lists with all options intact—perfect for recurring workflows.
 - **Multi-Colour Highlighting** – Highlight search hits in up to 20 distinct colours for rapid visual confirmation.
-- **Script Export** – Generate standalone bash scripts that reproduce the replacement logic outside of Notepad++.

 <br>